 To me life’s purpose is a psychological tool to make me happy, perhaps there is a soul or higher self that has a plan with me, but for me it’s mostly a practice, I don’t want to make it into a truth.

 How to find your life’s purpose is an art on its own, there are many tools and tests out there.
-But basically, I would recommend doing the thing you are good at, the thing that you like doing after breakfast and the thing that keeps you challenged and fulfilled at the end of the day.
+You can always approach my friend Leonard de Groot a psychologist and purpose guide.
+But basically, I regularly check myself if I am doing the thing I am good at, the thing that I like doing after breakfast and the thing that keeps me challenged and fulfilled at the end of the day.

 In our pursuit of happiness, we tend to forget that every sense of fulfilment requires a sacrifice.
 Anything that is thrown in your lap will not complete you.
 Lottery winners are usually less happy than cancer survivors, research has shown, explains Mark Manson in his book The Subtle Art of not giving a F*ck.

-So rather than focus on what you want, go for what you will give up.
-Will you give up free time so you can create wealth, will you give up security so you can find freedom, will you give up comfort, so you can become an athlete.
+So rather than focus on what you want, I aim to go for what I will give up.
+Will I give up free time so I can create wealth, will I give up security so I can find freedom, will I give up comfort, so I can become an athlete.
 These previous questions can be easily converted.
-Perhaps you want free time, freedom or comfort, and then you choose to give up your wealth, security or athleticism.
+Perhaps I want free time, freedom or comfort, and then I choose to give up your wealth, security or athleticism.

-If you choose your sacrifice, the sacrifice become the goal and the fulfilment the by product.
+If we choose your sacrifice, the sacrifice become the goal and the fulfilment the by product.
 This has shown to work much better than the other way around.
-If you create a plan to improve your circumstances, write down the sacrifice and stick to that.
+If we create a plan to improve our circumstances, then we should write down the sacrifice and stick to that.
 There can be a great sense of achievement in that alone, and every side effect is just a bonus.

 This might sound unloving, but it is more loving than being romantic.
 There are some serious flaws in romantic ideas, explained philosopher Alain de Botton.
 Firstly, it creates an idea that love should be effortless.
 Well it is not, arranged marriages turned out to have better survival and satisfaction rates that romance based marriages.
 Reason is that both partners know they should work in loving, respecting and supporting the other.
 In romantic relationships, the other is supposed to make me feel good, which it usually does for only a limited amount of times.
 When the hormonal high is over, the hard work starts.